wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/319-minute-garner-to-pritchard.md

 ---
+doc_date: '1966-11-21'
+doc_num: 319
+doc_order: 319
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: DO 1751163]'
-title: "319 MINUTE, GARNER TO PRITCHARD"
+title: MINUTE, GARNER TO PRITCHARD
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10185
 vol_id: 27
-doc_date: 1966-11-21
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 319 MINUTE, GARNER TO PRITCHARD

-UKNA: DO 1751163

 London, 21 November 1966

 Confidential

  **Entry into Britain**

-Sir A. Downer called to see me this afternoon as he put it, to have an informal talk following his reference to Australian difficulties in entering this country with the Secretary of State1 on Armistice Sunday.
+Sir A. Downer called to see me this afternoon as he put it, to have an informal talk following his reference to Australian difficulties in entering this country with the Secretary of State[1](#f1) on Armistice Sunday.

 I listened to a very involved, emotional, repetitive harangue.
 The general gist was that we were running a grave danger of alienating Australia, that there were already a number of influences affecting the warm relations between our two countries—the Common Market, exchange control, President Johnson’s visit, etc., etc.—that many Australians still regarded Britain as home and expected to receive a friendly welcome and that, if present causes for complaint continued, we should reach ‘the open sea’ and even the position of the Queen would be gravely affected.